Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Introduction

 and

 under minimal assumptions on the joint distribution of $(X,Y)$.
-(A sufficient condition would be the existence of a joint density with respect to Lebesgue measure.)
 If the problem is constrained to linear regression or M-estimation, then the estimators resulting from empirical risk minimization are consistent \citep{Wooldridge01}; however, under our minimal assumptions, it is not known whether $N_{D, \tau}(x)$ consistently estimates $(q_{\alpha/2}(x), q_{1/2}(x), q_{1-\alpha}(x))$.
-That being said, we conjecture that these desirable properties are satisfied in an a well-defined asymptotic setting: First, neural networks are universal approximators (cf. \citet{cybenko1989,hornik1991}).
-Second, given a sufficiently large data set, and under the assumption that we can minimize the empirical risk, a neural network is able to learn the conditional mean of $Y$ given $X$ (cf. \citet{bauer2019}).
-This conjecture is supported by simulation evidence in Section \ref{sec:simulation} where we observe that $N_{D, \tau}(x) \to (q_{\alpha/2}(x), q_{1/2}(x), q_{1-\alpha/2}(x))$ as $|D| \to \infty$.
+As the network $N_{D,\alpha}(x)$ does not generally provide the desired properties in finite samples, Section \ref{sec:PI-NN} provides two modifications with finite sample coverage guarantees based on sample splitting.